vembry/image-poster/readme.md

 - `golang` v1.23.3 as webapp
 - `postgres` @ latest version for storage
 - `docker` v27.0.3-1
-- `localstack` v4.0.2 as aws alternative for local development since i uses S3 and SQS.
-    - s3 to store the images uploaded
+- `s3` to store the images uploaded
-    - sqs as worker queue to transform file
+- `sqs` as worker queue to transform file
+- `aws-cli` v2.22.4, for local development
+    - required to setup seeder for localstack
+- `localstack` v4.0.2 to assist local development using aws, since i uses S3 and SQS.
     - ref: [link](https://www.localstack.cloud/)
-- ubuntu 24.04.1 LTS
+- `ubuntu` 24.04.1 LTS
-- vscode optional
+- `vscode` optional
-- vscode's Dev Container, optional
+- `vscode's Dev Container`, recommended
     - ref to vscode's Dev Container documentation: [link](https://code.visualstudio.com/docs/devcontainers/containers)
     - this help isolate the development in container, rather than requiring dev to setup everything independently
+    - this also help define dependencies that needed for the local cluster to run

+## how to run
+note: the setup mostly rely on docker

+1. run `make start`, it will do the following:
+    1. tear down existing local docker cluster based on definitions on docker compose file
+    2. setup pre-requisite:
+        1. `localstack`, WARNING: i setup a "seeder" that requires aws-cli to run at `./.docker`.
+I highly recommended tester to use vscode dev-container for easy setup
+        2. `postgres`, i setup auto migration for the database and table definitions
+    3. build `app-go` and runs it
+2. hit endpoints at `localhost:4000`
+    1. i provided postman collection requests for the rest endpoints on `./postman` directory

 ## entity
 I may have shoot myself in the foot here, I'm attempting to create a cyclic structure.
+So essentially both post and comment behave like post with **the key difference** is how we present them.
+I mainly took inspiration from reddit.

+There are 2 table to store the data in database:
+1. `post_structures` to store `post_id` and `parent_post_id`.
+2. `posts` to store post's info

-So essentially both post and comment behave like post.
-The key difference is how we present them.
-The structure are stored on `post_structures` which contain only `post_id` and `parent_post_id`. `post_structures` entries with `parent_post_id` = NULL will be counted as Posts, and for entries with `parent_post_id` != NULL will be counted as Comments.
-I take inspiration from reddit.
+The structures are stored on `post_structures` which contain only `post_id` and `parent_post_id`. `post_structures` entries with `parent_post_id` = NULL will be counted as **Posts**, and for entries with `parent_post_id` != NULL will be counted as **Comments**.
+This way we can construct a chaining from main **Posts** to each it's **Comments**.
+We can even explore further into **Nested Comments** with this build(not included in the challenge)

 ## flow